lue-bird/elm-bounded-nat/README.md

 You might be able to do anything with this `Int` value, but you lost useful information.

 - Can the result even be negative?
-- Could the number have multiple digits?
+- Can the result even have multiple digits?

 ```elm
 toDigit : Char -> Maybe Digit